AldoSuba/docs.buf.build/docs/tour/push-a-module.md

 #### 7.1.1 Non BSR Modules {#non-bsr-modules}

-Any module that exists outside of the BSR does not have the concepts of `snapshots` or `tracks` and is just an isolated non versioned instance of the larger connected BSR module.
+Any module that exists outside the BSR does not have the concepts of `snapshots` or `tracks` and is just an isolated non versioned instance of the larger connected BSR module.

 While roughly analogous to Git repositories, a BSR module is only a remote location - there is no concept of a repository "clone".
 In other words, modules do not exist in multiple locations.